rfdrake/tel/COMMANDS.md

 Alternatively, I'm not sure how it'll work yet but maybe we could get the keepass password from a keyring lookup, or cache it in some other way.

+## syntax (not yet implemented)

+If you want to load a syntax highlight module then you can specify the prefix here.
+For example, DlinkColor.pm would be loaded by

+    syntax => 'Dlink',

 # wishlist